open-runtimes/open-runtimes/CONTRIBUTING.md

 ### Helping Someone

-Searching for Open-runtimes, GitHub or StackOverflow and helping someone else who needs help.
-You can also help by teaching others how to contribute to Open-runtimes's repo!
+Search for Open Runtimes on GitHub or StackOverflow and help someone else who needs help.
+You can also help by teaching others how to contribute to Open Runtimes's repo!